My son’s Lego Birthday Party was so much fun! I’m happy to share our fun day with you!

-Everyone loved the Fun Party Printables I designed!
+Everyone loved the Fun Party Printables I designed myself by taking photos of my son’s favorite Lego designs!
 Each boy carefully chose their favorite figurine cupcake toppers when it was time for cake!

 NOTE: LEGO® and the Brick and Knob configurations are trademarks of the LEGO Group of Companies which does not sponsor, authorize or endorse this product.
 Photos by Amy Locurto.